ruchitha1405/Clash-of-Clans/README.md

 $ python3 game.py
 ```
 ## controls
-leader of the clan can be either king or archer queen.
+leader of the clan can be either king or archer queen.<br>
-The user can control only the lead .
+The user can control only the lead .<br>
 The following keys are used to control the lead:
 - 'w' - move it up
 - 's' - move it down